soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 We decide against the EMD metric because it is computationally expensive, and because it is also highly rank-correlated to the NSS and CC metrics.

 We select the remaining metrics: NSS, CC, IG, and KL.
 NSS and IG are location-based, while CC and KL are distribution-based.
 NSS and CC have been likened as the discrete and continuous analogs of each other, respectively, as a similarity metric.
 Meanwhile, the IG and KL metrics utilize similar information-theoretic foundations.
-IG is favored, because it provides a comparative measure against a baseline (the center bias), but it also has the limitation that it does not provide a meaningful measure for the center bias itself.
+IG is favored, because it provides a comparative measure against the center bias as a baseline.
+This baseline characteristic of IG means that we must use other metrics to compare center biases.

 Additionally, we will use the structural similarity index (SSIM) @ssim metric to compare the difference between images before and after a transformation.
 We hypothesize that a measure of difference before and after a transformation may also be a valuable heuristic for expected prediction accuracy loss.